 Is there an STD that has the same symptoms as a yeast infection?

-Yes, some sexually transmitted diseases (STDs) can have symptoms that are similar to those of a yeast infection.
+Yes, some sexually transmitted diseases (STDs) can cause similar symptoms to a yeast infection.
 For example, chlamydia can cause symptoms such as vaginal irritation, unusual white discharge, and burning or discomfort when you pee or have sex.
 Also, genital herpes can be mistaken for a yeast infection, especially in its early stages.
 Both conditions can cause itching, irritation, and discomfort in the vaginal area.
-However, herpes usually comes with painful blisters or sores around the genitals, which is not a feature of most yeast infections.
+However, herpes usually comes with painful blisters or sores around the genitals, which isn’t a feature of most yeast infections.
 Given that the symptoms of these STDs can be similar to those of a yeast infection, it's important to talk to a healthcare provider for proper testing and diagnosis, particularly if you're sexually active or if the symptoms are new or persistent.